|

 programme looks at what's on in the world of arts and entertainment.

-Arts Tonight –
+Arts Tonight – RTE Radio 1 Mondays

-RTE Radio 1 Mondays at 10pm
+at 10pm

 www.rte.ie/radio1/artstonight/

-Vincent Woods presents a series of one-hour specials, in-depth one-on-one
+The programme runs a series of one-hour specials, in-depth one-on-one

-interviews and panel discussions on the Arts.
+interviews and panel discussions around the arts in Ireland and internationally

-The Book on One –
+The Book on One – RTE Radio 1

-RTE Radio 1 Monday – Friday 11.10
+Monday – Friday 11.10pm

 www.rte.ie/radio1/thebookonone/